This post may contain affiliate links. Please read our Disclosure Policy for details.

 Pumpkins In Cooking

 Most parts of the pumpkin are edible and can be made sweet or savory, including the fleshy shell, the seeds, the leaves, and even the flowers.
 Pumpkin pie, for instance, is a traditional part of Thanksgiving meals in Canada and the United States, and pumpkins are frequently carved as jack-o’-lanterns for decoration around Halloween.

 Pumpkin And Health

-The bright orange color of pumpkin means that pumpkin is loaded with an important antioxidant, beta-carotene.
+The bright orange color of the pumpkin means that the pumpkin is loaded with an important antioxidant, beta-carotene.
 Beta-carotene is one of the plant carotenoids converted to vitamin A in the body.
 In the conversion to vitamin A, beta carotene performs many important functions in overall health.